 - Be confident in your abilities.
 Clearly state your qualifications and how you can help.
 Clients want to work with freelancers that are experts and can provide them guidance.

 - Listen to the clients’ needs.
-Clients want to know that you are able to listen and focus in on their unique needs.
+Clients want to know that you are able to listen and focus on their unique needs.

 - Restate their business goals and clearly identify how you are going to help them succeed in reaching them.